mobinahmohammadi/Logistic_Regression_with_a_Neural_Network_mindset/README.md

 # Logistic Regression with a Neural Network mindset

 we want to  build a logistic regression classifier to recognize cats.
-T